susom/database/README.md

 ### Limitations

-The functionality is currently tested with Oracle, Derby, and PostgreSQL.
+The functionality is currently tested with Oracle, PostgreSQL, HyperSQL (HSQLDB), SQL Server, and Derby.
 It won't work out of the box with other databases right now, but should in the future.

-The library is compiled and tested with Java 7, so it won't work with Java 6.
+The library is compiled and tested with Java 8, so it won't work with Java 7 and earlier.

-There is currently no support for batch inserts (hopefully coming soon).
+If you really must use Java 7, grab the latest 1.x release of this library.

 No fancy things with results (e.g. scrolling or updating result sets).